thanhthinh20042005-netw/LAN-file-transfer-packet-analysis/README.md

 The application operates based on a sequential **Client-Server** model to ensure centralized management and easy scalability:

 * **Client (Sender):** Responsible for initiating a TCP connection to the Server Socket.
-It reads the original file, performs data fragmentation, and transmits the binary byte stream through the network.
+It reads the original file, performs data fragmentation and transmits the binary byte stream through the network.
 * **Server (Receiver):** Continuously listens for incoming connections on a specified port.
-It receives the byte stream, parses the data according to the custom-defined protocol, reconstructs the file structure information, and restores the complete file onto disk storage.
+It receives the byte stream, parses the data according to the custom-defined protocol, reconstructs the file structure information and restores the complete file onto disk storage.

 ### Custom Application Layer Protocol
 To solve the problem of identifying data boundaries in the continuous TCP stream (avoiding packet sticking and packet fragmentation issues), the team designed a custom message structure consisting of three main components: